gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Keying Material Version # {#sec-version}

-A group member may request to current version of the OSCORE Security Context used in the OSCORE group.
+A group member may request to current version of the keying material used in the OSCORE group.
 To this end, the group member sends a Version Request, as defined in Section 4.6.1 of {{I-D.ietf-ace-key-groupcomm}}, to the endpoint /group-oscore/NAME/ctx-num at the Group Manager, with NAME the name of the OSCORE group.

 # Request to Leave the Group # {#sec-leave-req}